sumitnair/tinyjira/README.md

 You can build and run the application using ``mvn spring-boot:run`` on command line after installing of Java and Maven.

-Upon startup, application can be access via `http://localhost:8080`
+Upon startup, application can be access via `http://localhost:8080` , alternatively it can also be access via `https://tinyjira.herokuapp.com/`

 ### Deployments ###

-This application is deployed using [Heroku](https://www.heroku.com).
+This application is deployed using [Heroku](https://www.heroku.com) on `https://tinyjira.herokuapp.com/`

 ### Known improvements to be done ###